limitpointinf0/cdc-kafka-example/README.md

 ## On-Prem to Cloud Demo

 ### Cloud
-- Run the following to set up Zookeeper and Kafka in a cloud VM:
+- Set up Zookeeper and Kafka in a cloud VM.
+    - Set host_public_IP for docker_compose_cloud.
+    - Run the following commands
 ```bash
 cd cdc_prem_to_cloud